-How to Survive Military Basic Training
+What to Expect from Military Basic Training

+How do you do this?
+Prepare yourself physically, and the mind will follow.
 Learn how to be a good team player while in high school / college whether that is sports, band, or club activities.
 These are some of the valuable skills you can start learning now that will benefit you during your military journey.

 Regardless of what your recruiter told you, being a member of the United States Armed Forces is not just like having a civilian job.
-In the military, there will ALWAYS be someone telling you what to do, when to do it, and how to do it -- and you've got to do it.
+In the military, there will always be someone telling you what to do, when to do it, and how to do it -- and you've got to do it.
 Sometimes they'll tell you to do something that you don't want to do, or tell you in a way that makes you angry.

 Failing to do it is not an option.
 The willful disobeying of a lawful order won't just get you "fired," as it would in a civilian occupation, it can get you sent to jail.

 In the military, you'll work the hours you are told to work, you'll work "overtime" with no additional pay, you'll do the tasks you're assigned to do (even if they don't relate exactly with your "job"), you'll live where you're told to live, and you'll deploy where and when you're told to deploy.

 It's the job of the Training Instructors (T.I.'s) and Drill Instructors (D.I.'s) to either adjust your attitude to a military way of thinking (self-discipline, sacrifice, loyalty, obedience) or to drum you out before the military spends too much money on your training.

 They do this by applying significant degrees of physical and mental stress, while at the same time teaching you the fundamentals of military rules; and the policies, etiquette, and customs of your particular military service.

 The training programs are scientifically and psychologically designed to disassemble the "civilian" and build from scratch a proud, physically fit, and dedicated member of the military.